ENTREPRENEUR BOOTCAMP LIMITED

 All information We hold about you is stored on secure servers within the UK and/or EEA.

-The data that We collect from you may be accessed from destinations outside the European Economic Area ("EEA") for the purposes of processing.
+The data that We collect from you may be accessed from destinations outside the United Kingdom and/or European Economic Area ("EEA") for the purposes of processing.
 By submitting your personal data, you agree to this processing.
 We will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Policy.

 Countries outside the EEA do not have the same data protection laws as the United Kingdom and EEA.
 Whilst the European Commission has